 - "Where is...?" - "Donde esta...?"
 (DHOHN-dheh ehs-TAH)

 - "How much is it?" - "Cuanto cuesta?"
 (KWAHN-toh KWEH-stah)

 What Should I Take With Me?

-The items you should take with you to Mexico depends on where you'll be visiting and at what time.
-If you'll be taking a beach-hopping trip in summer, you can fit everything you need in a small carry-on backpack (I use and recommend the Osprey Farpoint 40L).
+- The items you should take with you to Mexico depends on where you'll be visiting and at what time.
+If you'll be taking a beach-hopping trip in summer, you can fit everything you need in a small carry-on backpack (we use and recommend the Osprey Farpoint 40L).
 If, however, you'll be traveling inland and visiting some places at high altitude (Guanajuato, Oaxaca, Puebla, San Miguel, Mexico City, for example), you'll want to make sure you bring plenty of warm clothes with you.